 EDUCATION & CERTIFICATIONS

-Associate Professor of Management, College of Business Administration, Belmont University
+- Associate Professor of Management, Jack C. Massey College of Business, Belmont University

 Dr. M. Elizabeth (Beth) Woodard has taught at Belmont since 1999.
 She has a B.S. in Management from Clemson University, a Masters in Health Services Administration from the Medical University of South Carolina, and a Ph.D. in Administration-Health Services from the University of Alabama-Birmingham.

 Dr. Woodard determined while working in the health care industry and taking masters-level classes that the best way for her to affect the industry she loved would be to teach others.
 She obtained her Ph.D. and began teaching at Belmont University in 1999.
-She teaches undergraduate classes in healthcare management for the College of Business Administration, master’s courses in healthcare for The Jack C. Massey Graduate School of Business at Belmont University, and doctoral courses for the Physical Therapy program in the College of Health Sciences.
+She teaches undergraduate classes in healthcare management for the Jack C. Massey College of Business, master’s courses in healthcare for The Jack C. Massey Graduate School of Business at Belmont University, and doctoral courses for the Physical Therapy program in the College of Health Sciences.